 Not sure if you have a heat pump or an air conditioner?
 All you have to do is track down the model number on the outdoor unit and run it online.
-If it turns out you have a heat pump, or you’re considering buying one, learn more about how this HVAC equipment keeps residences comfy.
+If it turns out you have a heat pump, or you’re considering buying one, learn more about how this HVAC equipment keeps residences cozy.

-How Heat Pumps Run
+How Heat Pumps Operate

 Schedule Heat Pump Installation or Service Now